Roswell (TV series): Re-imagining

 On October 12, 2017, The CW announced that a re-imagining of the book series was in development.
 Unlike the original series, the new series has an immigration twist, focusing on the young daughter of undocumented immigrants who returns to her hometown of Roswell to shockingly discover that her teenage crush, now a police officer, is an extraterrestrial.
 On January 30, 2018, The CW issued a pilot order for the new version.
 On February 15, 2018, it was announced that Julie Plec would direct the pilot.

 Production companies involved with the pilot include Amblin Television, Bender Brown Productions, CBS Television Studios and Warner Bros.
 Television (previously produced from Regency Television and 20th Century Fox Television).

 On February 16, 2018, Jeanine Mason was cast in the lead role.
 Weeks later, it was announced that Nathan Parsons, Michael Trevino, Heather Hemmens, Michael Vlamis, Lily Cowles and Tyler Blackburn were added to the cast.

 On May 11, 2018, it was announced that The CW ordered Roswell, New Mexico and would premiere on January 15, 2019.
-It concluded its run after four seasons in September of 2022.
+It concluded its run after four seasons in September 2022.